That Work From Home Job Listing Might Be a Scam—Here’s How to Know

 Work from home scams are more common than you may think—here’s how to identify one.

 What could be better than working from home?
 Your schedule is usually flexible, you don’t have to commute, and, of course, you can work in your pajamas!
 Seems too good to be true, right?
-Well, in some cases it is.
-Though many big companies like Aetna, Amazon, and even Disney have been posting legitimate remote positions, the high demand for work-at-home jobs has led to crops of scams masquerading as legitimate job listings.
+Well, in some cases, it is.
+Though many big companies such as Aetna, Amazon, and even Disney double as work from home companies and are known to post legitimate remote positions, the high demand for work-at-home jobs has led to crops of scams masquerading as legitimate job listings.

 - What tasks will I have to perform?
 Are any other steps involved?